pola-rs/polars-book/docs/user-guide/migration/pandas.md

 ## `Pandas` transform

-The `Pandas` documentation demonstrates an operation on a groupby called `transform`.
+The `Pandas` documentation demonstrates an operation on a group by called `transform`.
 In this case we have a dataframe `df` and we want a new column showing the number of rows in each group.